NicoleLabrAvila/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 A job in `Eqw` will remain in that state until you delete it - you should first have a look at what the error was with `scontrol show job `.

-### scontrol
+### qexplain

-This is a utility to display detailed information about the specified job.
+This is a utility to show you the non-truncated error reported by your job. `scontrol show job` will show you a truncated version near the bottom of the output.

 ```
-scontrol show job 123454
+qexplain 123454
 ```

 ### scancel